isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 -------------------------------

 The DHCPv4 server includes support for client classification.
-For a deeper discussion of the classification process see :ref:`classify`.
+For a deeper discussion of the classification process, see :ref:`classify`.

 In certain cases it is useful to configure the server to differentiate between DHCP client types and treat them accordingly.
-Client classification can be used to modify the behavior of almost any part of the DHCP message processing.
+Client classification can be used to modify the behavior of almost any part of DHCP message processing.
 Kea currently offers client classification via private options and option 43 deferred unpacking; subnet selection;
 pool selection; assignment of different options; and, for cable modems, specific options for use with the TFTP server address and the boot file